 Find the latest

-MOHELA is one of eight companies that service federal student loans by collecting and tracking payments.
-MOHELA, or the Missouri Higher Education Loan Authority, is a nonprofit company and services both federal and private student loans.
-If MOHELA is your federal student loan servicer, here’s what it can help you do.
+Nelnet is one of eight companies that service federal student loans by collecting and tracking payments.
+It also provides private student loans and refinancing.
+If Nelnet is your student loan servicer, here’s what it can help you do.

 Register for online access to your account.
-Once you have access you can contact MOHELA, access your monthly billing statements and pay bills.
+Once you have access you can contact Nelnet, access your monthly billing statements and pay bills.

 Enroll in autopay.
-MOHELA can deduct your payments automatically from your bank account.
-Signing up for autopay will reduce your interest by 0.25%.
+Nelnet can deduct your payments automatically from your bank account.
+Signing up for autopay will reduce your interest rate by 0.25%.

 Process monthly payments and extra payments.
-MOHELA will track and collect your payments.
-If you want to make additional payments, you can instruct MOHELA (online, by phone or by mail) to apply extra payments to your current balance.
+Nelnet will track and collect your payments.
+If you want to make additional payments, you can instruct Nelnet (online, by phone or by mail) to apply extra payments to your current balance.
 Otherwise, it may apply the additional amount to next month’s payment instead.

 Your loan servicer is assigned by the U.S. Department of Education when your loan is disbursed to your college for the first time.
 The name of the company sending you a federal loan bill every month is your servicer.
 If your loan payments haven’t begun or you’re not sure which company is your servicer, log in to My Federal Student Aid to find out.
 You can also get in touch with any of the loan servicer contact centers by calling 1-800-4-FED-AID.